 Take note also of the title, it says four naked women but in reality there are five degrees of nudity depicted in the picture, however, the fifth subject is not included in the game of Mahjong and remains to be just a spectator.
 This picture really makes even a veteran in art appreciation think real hard.

-In my opinion, this is one of the most compelling new art pieces of the new millennium.
+In my opinion, this is one of the most compelling art piece of the new millennium.

 Latest posts by raindeocampo (see all)